Rfahim77/MehnatyAI/replit.md

    - Included top employers for each position
    - Added industry trends and growth indicators
    - Ready for integration with career planning features

+5. **Language Switching**:
+   - Created translation system with Arabic and English support
+   - Implemented LanguageContext for state management
+   - Added LanguageSwitcher component with dropdown UI
+   - Updated all components to use translation keys
+   - Automatic RTL/LTR direction switching
+   - localStorage persistence for language preference

 ## Running the Application